Carnegie Endowment for International Peace

 facing in the United States and Europe largely similar to or fundamentally different from those plaguing

-democracy in other regions such as Africa, Asia, Latin America, and the Middle East?
+democracy in other regions such as Africa, Asia, Latin America, and the Middle East? - U.S. Foreign Policy and Diplomacy.
+The Obama Administration looked to re-set relations with

 Russia, recast America’s role in the Middle East, and rebalance its posture toward the Asia-Pacific.
 The